martendo/gpss.py/docs/syntax.md

 ## Basics

 ### Statements
-A gpss.py program contains a bunch of statements that create a model.
+A gpss.py program contains a bunch of Statements that create a model.
-There is one statement per line.
+There is one Statement per line.
 For example:
 ~~~
 GENERATE
 QUEUE